LuxDL/DocumenterVitepress.jl/README.md

     )
 ```
 and enjoy the fruits of your labour!

+To get a fully customizable build, run `DocumenterVitepress.generate_template("/path/to/YourPackage/docs", "YourPackage")` to populate all of the files which Vitepress requires.

 > [!IMPORTANT]
 > If you are deploying from a custom URL, like `geo.makie.org`,